 Amazon Books is exactly what you’d expect in the name: Amazon Books is a bookstore chain, a fitting tribute to Amazon, which cut its teeth as an online-only bookstore 26 years ago.
 In its 24 locations, Amazon Books sells a curated selection of bestsellers, new releases, or books rated four stars and above by Amazon customers (as with its other stores, anyone can shop at Amazon Books, but only Prime members get Prime prices).
 You’ll also find Amazon’s Kindle reading devices and more, but people: This is Amazon Books, not Amazon 4-star or Amazon Go, so don't expect a sammich or a lot of gadgets.

 Amazon Go stores sell already assembled, ready-to-eat meals and snacks for breakfast, lunch and snack time.
 The stores are true grab-and-go.
 There are no registers.
 Shoppers use the free Amazon Go app and scan it at the entrance to get in the gate, then scan the QR code of items they want, bag them and leave the store.
 Your Amazon account will be automatically charged.
 There are currently 26 Amazon Go stores, in Chicago, New York City, San Francisco and Seattle.
-Two Amazon Go stores are temporarily closed due to the coronavirus pandemic.

 Amazon Go Grocery takes the Amazon Go concept and adds in fresh seasonal produce and local baked goods.
 There are currently only two Amazon Go stores, both in the Seattle area.